 9. Eat Your Pasta Like A Local

 When it comes to the local cuisine there are a few tips and tricks that allow you to look and behave like a local.
-One of the main things to know is to eat your pasta with the fork alone.
+One of the main things to know is to eat your Italian pasta with a fork alone.
 You do not twirl your spaghetti on the spoon, which, if provided, is for mixing the sauce into the pasta, and you certainly never, ever, cut the longer pasta.

 Do not add cheese on top of your seafood pasta; nor is it polite to ask for extra cheese, as the chef will have prepared the dish the way he thinks it is perfect.
 Also, you may well think that your pasta is undercooked, even if you are used to eating it al dente.
 In Italy, al dente is more undercooked than everywhere else in the world, and you’ll soon appreciate that this is exactly the best way to eat your pasta.

-Pro Tip: I often look for books written by locals or expats, such as the lovely How to Be Italian by Maria Pasquale about Italian lifestyle, which gives you an insight into being Italian, and gets you in the mood for travel.
+Pro Tip: I often look for books written by locals or expats, such as the lovely How to Be Italian by Maria Pasquale about the Italian lifestyle, which gives you an insight into being Italian, and gets you in the mood for travel.